codev7/moon/README.md

 `make run-server`

-Navigate to http://localhost:8888 and verify that "Hello World" is output in your browser console.
+Navigate to http://localhost:8888 and verify that "Hello World!" is output in your browser console.

 Check http://localhost:8888/api/version to see the endpoint support.

 # adding endpoints

 A simple version endpoint is provided in the /server/api.go file.
 You can manage all of your endpoints from this file.
 Endpoints must implement httprouter.Handle.
-In other words they need the same signature as the VersionEndpoint function found in api.go.
+In other words they need the same signature as the VersionEndpoint function.

 To add your own endpoint, create a new function with the same signature as VersionEndpoint.
-Call it whatever you want.
-Then add the endpoint to the DefineEndpoints function found in api.go.
+Then add the endpoint as shown below.

-The endpoint can have paramaterized syntax provided by httprouter.
+Endpoints can have paramaterized syntax provided by httprouter.
 Just remember that the endpoint will be prefixed with whatever you have set in your config.

 Eg.